Saggarwal9/Online-Courses-Notes/JS Notes/Dom.md

 </pre>

 Rather than directly manipulating style with JavaScript, we can define a CSS class and then toggle it on or off with JS.
 ClassList- A read-only list that contains the classes for a given element.
-It is **not an array**.
+It is **not an array**
 <pre>
 .some-class{
   color: purple;